Sachin-Bandaranayaka/sahana-new/financial-org-app/docs/financial-logic.md

 ## Conclusion

 The financial logic of this application creates a self-sustaining ecosystem where loan interest creates income, which generates profits, which are partially distributed as dividends to reward active membership.

-This creates incentives for members to both maintain active status and repay loans on time, contributing to the organization's overall financial health.
+The new proportional dividend distribution system enhances this model by directly linking member rewards to their financial contributions.
+This creates stronger incentives for members to:

+1. Increase their financial contributions to the organization
+2. Maintain active membership status
+3. Repay loans on time
+4. Participate in the organization's growth

+By implementing proportional dividends based on member assets, the system provides a more equitable reward mechanism that better aligns with cooperative financial principles and encourages long-term investment in the organization's success.